simberaj/homesteading-translation/htn_en.md

 answer.
 The owner of a software project is the person who has the exclusive right, recognized by the community at large, to distribute modified versions.

-(In discussing `ownership' in this section I will use the singular, as though all projects are owned by some one person.
+(In discussing "ownership" in this section I will use the singular, as though all projects are owned by some one person.
 It should be understood, however, that projects may be owned by groups.
 We shall examine the internal dynamics of such groups later on.)

 According to the standard open-source licenses, all parties are equals in the evolutionary game.
-But in practice there is a very well-recognized distinction between `official' patches, approved and integrated into the evolving software by the publicly recognized maintainers, and `rogue' patches by third parties.
+But in practice there is a very well-recognized distinction between "official" patches, approved and integrated into the evolving software by the publicly recognized maintainers, and "rogue" patches by third parties.
 Rogue patches are unusual, and generally not trusted [RP].

 That public redistribution is the fundamental issue is easy to establish.